 Wyndmere is a tiny city located in the state of North Dakota.
 With a population of 449 people and just one neighborhood, Wyndmere is the 104th largest community in North Dakota.

-Wyndmere is a blue-collar town, with 36.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Wyndmere is generally considered to be a blue-collar town.
+36.97% of the Wyndmere workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Wyndmere is a city of managers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Wyndmere who work in business and financial occupations (18.29%), office and administrative support (8.17%), and management occupations (6.23%).

 Telecommuters are a relatively large percentage of the workforce: 18.90% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.